West Drayton: The Paget Era 1546 – 1786

 After serving as Lord Privy Seal under Mary I, poor health meant William Paget played little part in public life after the accession of Queen Elizabeth I in 1558, although as a Privy Councillor his advice was often sought.
 He died in West Drayton on 9 June 1563.
 He was succeeded by his son Henry, who died five years later without male issue.
 Henry's brother Thomas became the 3rd Baron Paget in 1568.

-Thomas Paget (1544-1590) and his brother Charles were both devout Roman Catholics, and would not conform to the Protestant religion of Queen Elizabeth I.
+Thomas Paget (1544–1590) and his brother Charles were both devout Roman Catholics, and would not conform to the Protestant religion of Queen Elizabeth I.

 Aided by Henry Percy, Paget fled to Paris on the uncovering of the Throckmorton Plot in November 1583, joining Charles who had been in exile there since 1581.
 The failed conspiracy's plan was for an invasion of England by French forces under the command of Henry, Duke of Guise, financed by Philip II of Spain.
 English Catholics would then rise up and depose Elizabeth, placing Catholic Mary, Queen of Scots on the English throne.

 After his flight to France Elizabeth issued a proclamation commanding Thomas Paget to return to England.
 In June 1584 a formal demand for the surrender of Paget was made to Henry III, King of France through the English ambassador, which was not carried out.
-In 1587 he was attainted of treason by act of parliament.
-Paget received a pension of 180 crowns per month from Philip II and died in Brussels in early 1590.